lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 When invalidated, the following key manager behavior applies:
 -  If the key manager has not been initialized, it cannot be initialized until life cycle enables key manager.
--  If the key manager has been initialized and is currently in a valid state (including `Disabled`), it immediately wipes its key contents (working state, sideload keys and software keys) and transitions to `Invalid`.
+-  If the key manager has been initialized and is currently in a valid state (including `Disabled`), it immediately wipes its key contents with entropy (working state, sideload keys and software keys) and transitions to `Invalid`.
    -  Note, unlike a normal software requested disable, this path does not gracefully interact with KMAC, instead the secret contents are forcibly wiped.
    -  If there is an ongoing transaction with KMAC, the handshake with KMAC is still completed as usual, however the results are discarded and the value sent to KMAC are also not real.
 -  Once the system settles to `Invalid` state, the behavior is consistent with `Disabled` state.